 Over the years, I’ve had many friends ask me how to make a gift bow, and it made me realize that bow-making is not necessarily a commonly-known skill these days.
 In fact, many people say they find it rather intimidating.
 The funny thing is, making bows is actually quite easy once you get the hang of it!
 These instructions have been updated a bit (i.e. instead of using satin ribbon, I use wire-edged ribbon because it’s far easier to manipulate), but otherwise, this is the way that my mother taught me.
 So what are we waiting for?
 Let’s make a beautiful bow!

-1. Materials: you will need a reel of ribbon, preferably with wire edges or a stiff feel (silky-feeling ribbon will only fall flat and doesn’t work well for these types of bows; also, choose a decent size width…the wider the width, the more luscious the bow) and a pair of sharp scissors (I recommend buying a pair of scissors and using them only for your ribbon; using them for other household purposes will make the blades dull and leave you with unwanted frayed edges on your ribbon.)
+- a reel of ribbon, preferably with wire edges or a stiff feel (like this one).
+Silky-feeling ribbon will only fall flat and doesn’t work well for these types of bows; also, choose a decent size width…the wider the width, the more luscious the bow.

 2. Have your gift box ready to go: wrapped in paper and strung with ribbon.
 You can wrap your ribbon both ways around your box or just one way (like I did, as shown in photo)